 You will usually be given spinal anesthesia to numb you from the surgery area down.
 You may still feel pressure or pushing during the C-section, but you should not feel any pain.
-Your obstetrician will make an incision across your lower abdomen.
-He or she will gently pull your baby out.
+Your obstetrician will usually make an incision across your lower abdomen.
+He or she will gently pull your baby or babies out.
 Your incision will be closed with stitches or staples and covered with a bandage.

 What will happen after a C-section:

 - You will be taken to a room to rest for about an hour after you deliver.

 Risks of a C-section: